Theoretical Foundations of Deep Selective State-Space Models: Empirical Validation

+\paragraph{Datasets.} The first task is based on a dataset from \cite{walker2024log} where the aim is to predict terms in the anti-symmetric part of the input path’s signature.
+The dataset's objective aligns with the proofs of Theorem \ref{thm:Main} and \ref{thm:randomised_cde}, which characterise the closure using the path's signature.
+We created two datasets with dimensions $2$ and $3$ respectively.
+The increment in each channel at each step is an integer-rounded sample from a standard Normal distribution.
+The 2D dataset's target is an area integral $\int_0^1\int_0^vd X^1_u dX^2_v$, and the 3D dataset's target is a volume integral $\int_0^1\int_0^w\int_0^v dX^1_u dX^2_v dX^3_w$.

+The second task is the $A_5$ benchmark from \cite{merrill2024illusion}.
+It tests models on state-tracking, a crucial ability for tasks involving permutation composition, such as chess.
+The dataset comprises sequences from the group of even permutations on five elements, $A_5$, where the target is the cumulative composition of all preceding permutations.
+Datasets vary by sequence length, ranging from $3$ to $20$.
-All state space models have \textbf{trainable} matrices in their recurrences, whereas the linear NCDE is using \textbf{fixed} matrices.
-All of the models use a hidden dimension of $256$, with the state space models using a state dimension of $256$.
-The state space models are trained using batch gradient descent with a batch size of $32$ and Adam with a learning rate of $3\times 10^{-5}$.
-Results are plotted in Fig.~\ref{fig:experimental}.

-The output from the linear NCDE's recurrence is obtained using an adaptive ODE solver, Tsit5, with an absolute and relative tolerance of $1\times10^{-2}$.
-The linear NCDEs linear layer is obtained by ordinary least squares.
+\paragraph{Models.} On the anti-symmetric signature task, we considered seven models: (i-ii) S4 or Mamba recurrence with linear readout, (iii-iv) two stacked S4 or Mamba recurrences with a linear mixing layer in-between and a linear readout, (v-vi) two stacked S4 or Mamba recurrences with a linear mixing layer + GeLU in-between, and a linear readout, (vii) a linear CDE with gates $\omega^{\Xe}_t = \xi^{\Xe}_t = (t,X_t)$ and a linear readout.
+All state space models have \textbf{trainable} matrices in their recurrences, whereas the linear CDE is using \textbf{fixed} matrices.
+All models use a hidden dimension of $256$, with the state space models using a state dimension of $256$.
+The state space models are trained using gradient descent with a batch size of $32$ and Adam with a learning rate of $10^{-4}$.
+The output from the linear CDE's recurrence is obtained using the Tsit5 adaptive ODE solver, with an absolute and relative tolerance of $10^{-2}$.
+The linear CDEs linear readout is optimised via ordinary least squares.

+On the $A_5$ benchmark, we consider five models: a linear CDE, a RNN, a transformer, and S4 and Mamba recurrences.
+All models use an embedding layer followed by a series of blocks that combine the sequence-to-sequence model, linear mixing with a non-linear activation function, layer normalization, and a residual connection.
+Furthermore, all models have \textbf{trainable} matrices in their recurrences and are trained using batch gradient descent with a batch size of $32$ and AdamW with a weight decay of $0.01$.
+The RNN, transformer, S4, and Mamba use a hidden dimension of $1024$, with the state space models using a state dimension of $64$ and the transformer using $64$ heads.
+Due to memory constraints, the linear CDE uses a hidden dimension of $256$.
+Note that the IDS4 recurrence introduced by \cite{merrill2024illusion} corresponds directly to a linear CDE with dense transition matrices, hence we did not include the model as a baseline.